Editor's note: This story was originally published on February 15, 2016. It was updated on March 7, 2019.

-Breakfast.
-It's the most important meal of the day, so we don't want to squander it by eating at any old restaurant.
-No, around these parts, we take our breakfast very seriously, which means we hunted down the best places in metro Phoenix for everything from pancakes, bacon, and eggs, to more non-traditional morning fare like pork chops and doughnuts smothered in syrup and authentic New York bagels loaded with pastrami and eggs.
+The most important meal of the day can't be squandered on just any old restaurant.
+No, around Phoenixland, we take our breakfast very seriously.
+That means we hunted down the best places in the Valley for everything from pancakes, bacon, and eggs, to more nontraditional morning fare like pork chops and doughnuts smothered in syrup and authentic New York bagels loaded with pastrami and eggs.

-Breakfast doesn't get more fun than at Snooze, an AM Eatery, a Denver-based breakfast and brunch chain with four locations in metro Phoenix (Phoenix, Tempe, Scottsdale, and Gilbert).
+Breakfast doesn't get more fun than at Snooze, a Denver-based breakfast and brunch chain with several locations in metro Phoenix (and growing to seems).
 Diners can look forward to a retro-modern design and perks like free coffee and games while you wait for a table — which you almost always will do on weekend mornings.
-Once you're settled into your signature round booth, select from options including an extensive menu of pancakes, seasonal varieties of eggs Benedict, and an impressive lineup of breakfast cocktails — Snooze offers not one, but four types of Bloody Marys and five different kinds of mimosas.
+Once you're settled into your signature round booth, select from options including an extensive menu of pancakes, seasonal varieties of eggs Benedict, and a whole section dedicated to hollandaise sauce.
+There's also an impressive lineup of breakfast cocktails — Snooze offers not one, but four types of Bloody Marys and seven kinds of mimosas.

-Lindsey Magee's bakery and sandwich shop on McDowell Road might just be the most underrated breakfast spot in the Valley.
-For under $8, you can snag a made-to-order breakfast sandwich served on a housemade biscuit or croissant and loaded with eggs and your choice of meat, cheese, and vegetables.
+Lindsey Magee's bakery and sandwich shop on McDowell Road might just be one of the better breakfast spots in the Valley.
+For $8, you can snag a made-to-order breakfast sandwich served on a house-made biscuit or croissant and loaded with eggs and your choice of meat, cheese, and vegetables.
 And while the sandwich makes a great breakfast on the go, we also love options like the pork chile verde, a succulent mound of shredded pork served over a biscuit and topped with a fried egg, and ricotta pancakes, a triple stack that comes topped with fruit compote and butter.

 If you like this story, consider signing up for our email newsletters.